BlidDev/Niv/wiki/variables.md

 **Desc:**
-Release the given variable called `name` from memory and returns its value, crashes if the variable doesn't exist.
+Releases the given variable called `name` from memory and returns its value, crashes if the variable doesn't exist.

 **Return value:** The value of the released variable.